-The CEQ NEPA regulations require that mitigation measures be developed for all of a proposed action's effects on the environment where it is feasible to do so (40 CFR § 1502.14(f) and 1502.16(h); CEQ 40 Most Asked Questions, 19a).
+The CEQA NEPA regulations require that mitigation measures be developed for all of a proposed action's effects on the environment where it is feasible to do so (40 CFR Sections 1502.14[f] and 1502.16[h]; CEQ 40 Most Asked Questions, 19a).
 The NEPA regulations define mitigation as:

-"...avoiding the impact altogether by not taking a certain action or parts of an action; minimizing impacts by limiting the degree or magnitude of the action and its implementation; rectifying the impact by repairing, rehabilitating, or restoring the affected environment; reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; compensating for the impact by replacing or providing substitute resources or environments" (40 CFR § 1508.20(a - e))."
+"...avoiding the impact altogether by not taking a certain action or parts of an action; minimizing impacts by limiting the degree or magnitude of the action and its implementation; rectifying the impact by repairing, rehabilitating, or restoring the affected environment; reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; compensating for the impact by replacing or providing substitute resources or environments" (40 CFR Section 1508.20)."